 Description Provide program management and oversight for the successful administration of federal, state, and local funded programs, which includes planning services for special studies, environmental clearance, compliance with all federal, state, and local laws and regulations, and fair housing activities.

+Target Date 12/31/2024

+NA .

-Target Date 12/31/2023 Estimate the number and type of families that will benefit from the proposed activities NA Location Description Administration of the CDBG Funds is conducted through the Office of Neighborhood Development Services located at 112 S. 8th Street within the city limits of Yakima., WA 98901 Planned Activities CDBG funding will be provided to support administrative costs associated with carrying out the 2023 Action Plan Annual Goals and Priority needs.
-Should additional program income generated in this fiscal year be greater than projected, the Office of Neighborhood Development may apply up to 20% of that amount to address administrative expenses incurred through December 31, 2023.
+Administration of the CDBG Funds is conducted through the Office of Neighborhood Development Services located at 112 S. 8th Street within the city limits of Yakima., WA 98901

+Planned Activities CDBG funding will be provided to support administrative costs associated with carrying out the Action Plan Annual Goals and Priority needs.
+Should additional program income generated in this fiscal year be greater than projected, the Office of Neighborhood Development may apply up to 20% of that amount to address administrative expenses incurred through December 31 st .
 Any unspent CDBG Administrative funds at the end of the year will be used to cover CDBG expenditures.

+Matrix Code: 21A-General Program Administration (570.206)

+3 Project Name CDBG-CV CARES Act (P20)

+Target Area Citywide

+Goals Supported CDBG CV CARES

+Needs Addressed Community Needs

+Funding CDBG: \$272,087 (PYF)

-Matrix Code: 21A-General Program Administration (570.206) 3 Project Name CDBG-CV CARES Act (P20) Target Area Citywide Goals Supported CDBG CV CARES Needs Addressed Community Needs Funding CDBG: \$141,719 (Carryforward Funds) Description Activities to benefit low- and moderate-income persons by providing housing, permanent jobs, public service, and access to new or significantly improved infrastructure.
+Description Activities to benefit low- and moderate-income persons by providing housing, permanent jobs, public service, and access to new or significantly improved infrastructure.
 Activities include but are not limited to public services, housing-related projects, public improvements and facilities, and economic development.
 Because these funds are related to COVID-19, projects will focus on addressing and mitigating the negative impacts due to the pandemic.
-During this grant year, the City will continue updating its HVAC system at neighborhood centers by adding air scrubbers that will help purify the air of contaminants, which is necessary for reducing airborne particulates.
+During this grant year, the City will continue updating its HVAC system at poighborhood context by adding air sexuphors that will holp purify the air

+neighborhood centers by adding air scrubbers that will help purify the air of contaminants, which is necessary for reducing airborne particulates.

-Target Date 12/31/2023 Estimate the number and type of families that will benefit from the proposed activities Estimated to benefit 1,000 numbers of attendees to the center.
+Target Date 12/31/2024 Estimate the number and type of families that will benefit from the proposed activities Estimated to benefit 1,000 numbers of attendees to the center.
 Location Description Washington Fruit Center is located at 602 N 4 th Street, Yakima, WA 98901.
-Planned Activities Installation of HVAC Air Scrubbers at Washington Fruit Center National Objective: LMA-Low/Mod Area Benefit 12 Matrix Code: 03E-Neighborhood Facilities 12 Project Name CDBG CV CARES Act Administration (P26) Target Area NA Goals Supported Administration Needs Addressed Administrative Priority Funding HOME: \$180,230 (Carryforward Funds) Description Provide program management and oversight for the successful administration of federal, state, and local funded programs, which includes planning services for special studies, environmental clearance, compliance with all federal, state, and local laws and regulations, and fair housing activities.
-Target Date 12/31/2023 or until the project is completed Estimate the number and type of families that will benefit from the proposed activities NA Location Description Administration of the CDBG CV funds is conducted through the Office of Neighborhood Development Services located at 112 S. 8th Street within the city limits of Yakima.
-Planned Activities Oversight, management, and monitoring for CDBG CV Programs/Projects. • Matrix Code: 21A-General Program Administration (570.206)
+Planned Activities Installation of HVAC Air Scrubbers at Washington Fruit Center National Objective: LMA-Low/Mod Area Benefit Matrix Code: 03E-Neighborhood Facilities 12 Project Name CDBG CV CARES Act Administration (P26) Target Area NA Goals Supported Administration Needs Addressed Administrative Priority Funding HOME: \$50,230 (PYF) HOME: \$50,230 (PYF) Description Provide program management and oversight for the successful administration of federal, state, and local funded programs, which includes planning services for special studies, environmental clearance, compliance with all federal, state, and local laws and regulations, and fair housing activities.
+Target Date 12/31/2023 or until the project is completed Estimate the number and type of families that will benefit from the proposed activities NA Location Description The CDBG CV funds administration is conducted through the Office of Neighborhood Development Services located at 112 S. 8th Street within the city limits of Yakima.
+Planned Activities Oversight, management, and monitoring for CDBG CV Programs/Projects.
+Matrix Code: 21A-General Program Administration (570.206)